Skip to main content

 Service Health Dashboard features two views for more comprehensive analysis:

-In this view, services are grouped by the severity of error budget exhaustion calculated over the current time window.
+Select Service Health by Error budget to view services grouped by the severity of error budget exhaustion calculated over the current time window.

 Service Health by error budget